The community joined LPS Superintendent Brian Ewert for a virtual update on the state of LPS.

-Mr. Ewert is taking his community roadshow virtual.
-Each school community will be invited to hear him present and ask him questions.
-While parts of the conversations may be geared toward the schools for that particular time, anyone can watch any of the presentations and ask questions.
+Each school community was invited to hear him present and ask him questions.
+While parts of the conversations may have been geared toward the schools for that particular time, anyone was able to watch any of the presentations and ask questions.

-Access the links below to watch the live feeds and submit questions.
-Recordings with Closed Captioning in both English and Spanish will be available a few days following the live event.
+Access the links below to watch the recorded events (with closed captioning in both English and Spanish).
 To access Closed Captioning, start the video, click on the CC box at the bottom right, and then select either English or Spanish.

 Please note, this will be regularly updated as the district receives more current information, and the PDF does not display videos or animated slides.